Karim Sabra

 Why it matters

-X-HEEP is a configurable open-source RISC-V microcontroller designed to attach external accelerators and peripherals.
-Vicuna is a timing-predictable vector coprocessor that ensures repeatable execution and no timing anomalies, making it valuable for worst-case execution time analysis while still accelerating data-parallel workloads.
+X-HEEP is a configurable open-source MCU for external accelerators.
+Vicuna is timing-predictable for repeatable execution and WCET analysis while accelerating data-parallel workloads.